-- Council on Foundations members in good standing in 2013 will receive 10 bonus points. - Foundations with proof of current compliance with any accrediting body related to organizational performance or excellence will receive a maximum of 5 bonus points.
+- Council on Foundations members in good standing in 2016 will receive 10 bonus points.
+Applicants who are community foundations with National Standards for U.S. Community Foundations® accreditation will receive 5 bonus points. - Foundations with proof of current compliance with any accrediting body related to organizational performance or excellence will receive a maximum of 5 bonus points.